cpascoli/WeatherHype/readme.md

 Future Improvemens
 =

-There are many things I'd improve given more time, including:
+There are many things I'd like to improve given more time, including:

-* Ability to search different cities
+* Ability to search for weather in different cities
 * Ability to manage a list of cities recently accessed.
-* Use high resolution and high quality images for different weather states.
+* High resolution and high quality images for different weather states (I used low res images avaiable on openweathermap as placeholders.)
-* Use Co

-Technical Details
-=
+* High quality app icons (I used a simple png, upscaled to all correct sizes using [makeappicon.com](https://makeappicon.com))
+* Localisation: translated strings and localised formats.
+* Allow the user to switch between metric and imperial units.
+* Automatically refresh the weather data when the app becomes active.
+* Improvements to the visual design.